-Master of Arts Programs
+Master of Arts in Pastoral Counseling

 Doctoral programs in pastoral counseling are intended for Christian counselors seeking research-based, supervisory or teaching positions.
-Ph.D. programs combine clinical psychological and counseling experience with research studies and professional development.
+Ph.D. programs combine clinical, psychological and counseling experience with research studies and professional development.
 Students learn advanced research methodologies in pastoral counseling and improve their knowledge through supervised counseling experience.
-These programs may require students to complete a doctoral dissertation, which is often the product of independent pastoral counseling research conducted by the student.
+These programs require students complete a doctoral dissertation, which is often the product of independent pastoral counseling research conducted by the student.
 Courses typically address the psychological, social and culture dimensions of pastoral counseling through an academic and professional perspective.

 Licenses and Certifications